alcherk/SampleCode/InternationalMountains/ReadMe.txt

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+1.3 - Adopts Storyboard, Base Internationalization, and Auto Layout, adds code to elegantly handle system locale change notification and app setting change, and refines Traditional Chinese localization.
+1.2 - Upgrade for iOS 7.0 SDK, adopts current best practices for Objective-C (including use of properties, autosynthesis, and literals)
 1.1 - Updates to make project compatible with iOS 4.0 SDK.
 1.0 - First release.

 ================================================================================
-Copyright (C) 2009-2010 Apple Inc. All rights reserved.
+Copyright (C) 2009-2014 Apple Inc. All rights reserved.